Superman vs. The KKK: How a Radio Show Dismantled the Masked Menace

 “The show didn’t just satirize the Klan— confirmed the category leader

-“By weaponizing mass media, Kennedy flipped the story.
+“By weaponizing mass media, Kennedy flipped the narrative.
 The Klan was exposed not as powerful tyrants but insecure clowns in robes.”

 Radio as a Social Weapon: The Fallout